Throughout history, this search is on-going.

 Saul, David, Solomon, etc. also had a government that appeared to be aligned with God’s government.
 Yet, even these biblical patriarchs, supposed to be chosen by God, had a fleeting loyalty to him and “their kingdoms” succumbed.
 And throughout history, men of high esteem had leadership and moral compass yet these attributes were not durable nor lasting.
 The Egyptian and Assyrian empires did not last.
 From the successive Babylonian, Medo-Persian, Greco-Macedonian and Roman Empires, the common denominator they all share is disintegration and short life span.
 The 15th through the 20th century saw the demise of Spain, France, Germany and England as a world power.
 In WW II, Nazi Germany attempted to dominate Europe and even Russia.
 While in the Asian continent, Japan tried to sell a propaganda of Greater Asia Co-prosperity Sphere.
 All over-extended themselves and failed.
 Coming out of the ashes of WW II, the League of Nations did not see the “light of day” and was replaced with the United Nations.
 Will the latter succeed?
 In Europe, the European Economic Community (EEC/Common Market) was originally established as an economic integration by the Treaty of Rome in 1957, became European Community(EC) in 1993 by Maastricht Treaty, and eventually transformed into more than economic alliance, the European Union (EU) by the Treaty of Lisbon in 2009.
 In the Middle East, the Islamic State of Iraq and Syria/Levant (ISIS/ISIL), came into being and is a threat to global peace.
 Will these human geopolitical collaboration for dominance succeed or end much like the Tower of Babel and the “image of Nebuchadnezzar” that will “break in pieces” as prophesied in Daniel 2?

 Now remains the U.S.A. as an undisputed world power with the $US as “reserve currency“, money held to pay international debts, since 1944 Bretton Woods agreement setting exchange rate of 1oz. of gold to US$35.
+Before Bretton Woods, most countries followed the gold standard which ended in 1971 to allow US government to spend more than its “gold reserve”.
 Yet, in spite of this currency advantage over other countries, fiscal and monetary policies to address mandatory and discretionary demands took the US to an unprecedented $18T (now $22T) debt and social programs like Social Security, Medicare/Medicaid to an unsustainable trajectory.
 Is the U.S.A over-extending itself, like others historically, to suffer through this vicious cycle towards oblivion?
 With additional socio-political unrest, racial division, illegal immigration within an atmosphere of terrorism and wars in multiple fronts, it becomes questionable whether the best form of government, a Constitutional Republic, will also be “transitory“.

 These successive events should make one wonder.
 Did God really plan for us to have the best form of “human government” (aka “human kingdom”) as the ultimate in governance?
 Are there indications that point otherwise?
 Are humans, in their present composition,”the pinnacle of creation” or just “an image or likeness of him”, perfect yet temporary?
+That the problem in human governance is man himself, with the “pull of the flesh“?
 What role are humans destined to play in eventual “world government“?
 It may take a suspension of disbelief, for one to reconsider traditional teaching of biblical verses written millennia ago.

 Consider that governance started off in the Genesis account, as a “theocracy” and not a democracy, not even a Constitutional Republic.
 One may argue that a supreme and powerful leader, answerable to no one, maybe the answer.
 Yet, history belies that even a benevolent king, or a charismatic dictator could be the answer.
 There is still something missing in a human leader.
 Undoubtedly, God is the best leader.
 But, why did it not work with Adam & Eve?
 After all, didn’t God have the power for theocracy to work by force at the garden of Eden?
 Puzzling indeed !